maxdavidking/mdwebsite/README.md

 cd king-site && gatsby develop

 ## Special Notes/ToDos
+Add SVG and animate on load
-Move king-site directory up a level to root repo directory when finished.
+Add comment to anyone that inspects under head to allow anyone to repurpose Move king-site directory up a level to root repo directory when finished.
 Remove old site code or keep around for posterity?
 Remove gatsby README
+Remove gatsby defaults in metatags
+Use github actions to deploy site to host